samdev0x/samdev0x/README.md

   Includes full coursework and final project: a Flask-based nutrition & recipe tracker using the Edamam API.

 - **[CoinFlip Smart Contract]** *(private repo)*
-  A TonCoin smart contract written in Tact that powers a provably fair heads-or-tails gambling game.
+  A TonCoin smart contract written in Tact that powers a verifiable heads-or-tails gambling game.
-  Features include verifiable randomness, sequential bet processing with dynamic batch sizing, automated payouts, and comprehensive safety measures to guarantee contract solvency.
+  Features include transparent randomness generation, sequential bet processing with dynamic batch sizing, automated payouts, and comprehensive safety measures to guarantee contract solvency.
-  Rigorously tested with 20+ test cases covering all critical paths, edge cases, and security scenarios, achieving 100% test coverage with full passing suite.
-Gas-optimized for efficient execution on TON blockchain.
+  Rigorously tested with 20+ test cases covering all critical paths, edge cases, and security scenarios, achieving 100% test coverage with a fully passing suite.
+Gas-optimized for efficient execution on the TON blockchain.

 - **[Coinflip Telegram Mini App (TMA)](https://github.com/samdev0x/Coinflip-TMA)** *(fully functional game)*
   A heads-or-tails coinflip game built entirely as a Telegram Mini App using React.